pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 Introduction
 ------------

-Matrix multiplication is fundamental to modern computational models, particularly in deep learning and neural networks.
-Forward and backward propagation in neural networks use matrix multiplication to compute activations and gradients millions of times during model training and inference, allowing models to recognized patterns and make predictions.
+Matrix multiplication is a core computational operation in machine learning, particularly in deep learning and neural networks.
+Forward and backward propagation in neural networks use matrix multiplication to compute activations and gradients millions of times during model training and inference, allowing models to recognize patterns and make predictions.

 This blog explores building C implementations of CPU matrix multiplication, focusing on efficient algorithms and low-level optimizations.
 By working with C, we gain insights into performance enhancements often hidden by high-level libraries, critical for scaling matrix multiplication calculations for transformer based models to handle large volumes of computations.